SAP-samples/teched2025-XP264/exercises/ex1/README.md

   - ⚙️ Set up your Kubernetes context (kubeconfig)
   - 🚀 Enable you to run kubectl commands in your workflow
   - 🚀 Enable you to run kyma cli commands in your workflow
+ - 🚀 Enable you to run terraform automation in your workflow

   **Benefits:**